 Control

-Anxious people sometimes resort to controlling strategies to manage their anxiety and feel more secure when uncertain.
+Anxious people sometimes resort to controlling strategies to manage their anxiety and help them feel more secure when uncertain.

 - Example of control behaviors: Needing to follow a rigid routine or schedule when stressed or anxious in order to feel more in control and less anxious.